 How good I think the AirPods Max will be revealed in a future blog post.

 I have to say: I'm almost annoyed that I didn't get the idea of renting one or the other gadget sooner.
 If you can't get a camera, headphones, VR glasses or a drone from the manufacturer for a test - which unfortunately is often the case with small technology bloggers like me - then you can simply buy the device for small ones Rent money.

-And the rent payments are also commercial expenses, so you can claim them for tax purposes.
-I think I'll use the Grover offer more often in the future to try out gadgets for a few weeks that I would never buy myself.
-For me, service is the pick of the week in week 40 - I know it's over, but I have to pick something up!
+And the rental payments are also commercial expenses, so you can claim them for tax purposes.
+I think I will use Grover's offer more often in the future to try out gadgets for a few weeks that I would never buy myself.
+For me, the service is the Pick of the week KW40 - I know it's already over, but I have to pick something up!

 If I also want to listen to the Apple AirPods Max and don't have 600 euros on the high edge, then you can currently find the cheap option that I also used: There is a discount code and the AirPods Max can still be rented at a reduced rate.